Baker College of Clinton Township (Closed 2020)

 - Baker College is the largest independent college in Michigan with the most focused approach to education and training available.
 Our mission is to prepare you for meaningful employment.
 We’re proud to have a 97 percent employment rate among our available graduates.
 In addition, all our graduates receive Lifetime Employment Assistance—free and forever.
 Baker’s Clinton Township campus is a place of courtyards and atriums—and advanced facilities equipped with technologies and equipment that perfectly duplicate real-world working environments.
 It’s all laid out and located to be as convenient as possible for students commuting from Macomb County and beyond.
 Approximately 5,600 students enjoy a large variety of academic programs, including specialty offerings in elementary and secondary teacher preparation, nursing, radiology, surgical, veterinary and computer technology programs.
 Students have direct access to our state of the art library facility, the most current nursing, radiology and surgical technology laboratories, as well as a very sophisticated computer technology learning lab environment.
 You will find Baker College of Clinton Township to be one of the premiere career educational facilities in the nation.
 Over 400 dedicated faculty and staff take great pride in helping you earn a first rate career education at a very affordable cost.

-The teacher population of 95 teachers has stayed relatively flat over five years.
+The teacher population of 95 teachers has grown by 25% over five years.

 |Baker College of Clinton Township||(MI) Community College Avg.|